Who is Tokyo Kids Write for?

 Our interactive syllabus is forthcoming!
 We will read as writers and write as readers.
 We integrate the two, dissecting words from the best books we read and then making them our own.
 We look at WHY we can’t put the book down from the first page and then we make the decisions that give OUR own writing posses that very can’t-put-it-down-quality!

 To be wise, integrated readers and authors, we must ask questions and interact with text.
-We’ll use HUGE wall-sized neon sticky notes and the teeny ones, too.
-We’ll get out markers and chalk and get a bit messy with ideas.
-We’ll test our use of transitional phrases and sequencing skills by making sandwiches, brushing teeth, you name it!
-We are not stuck in a textbook.
+We use HUGE wall-sized neon sticky notes and teeny ones, too.
+We create messages in bottles; we create graphic, comic-like stories and charts.
+We’ll get out markers and paint, not afraid to experiment with ideas.
+We test our use of transitional phrases and sequencing skills by making sandwiches, brushing teeth, s’mores, you name it!
+We are never stuck in a textbook.

-Collaboratively, as a group, we will make decisions along the way as to how to move through the writing process.
-The campers will drive how they most want to share their writing and in what form that publishing takes, be it online or in paper form.
+Collaboratively, we make decisions along the way as to how to move through the writing process.
+The campers drive how they most want to share their writing and in what form that publishing takes, be it online or in paper form.
+As a long-time educator, writer, and editor, I get to facilitate.

 Get ready, Tokyo!
 Kids sure can write.